gsoft-inc/wl-squide/docs/reference/runtime/useRoutes.md

 # useRoutes

-Retrieve the registered routes from the `Runtime` instance provided by `RuntimeContext`.
+Retrieve the registered routes from the `FireflyRuntime` instance.

 ## Reference